shashankkatte/ts-playground/README.md

 ### Intefaces in Action

 Understanding Interfaces is a lot easier with code, so lets jump back into code at `02_ts_features/07-interfaces.ts`

+### Interface and code reuse

+General strategy for reusable code in TypeScript (Mostly if not always)

+1. Create functions that accept arguments that are typed with interfaces

+2. Objects/classes can decide to 'implement' a given interface to work with a fuction

+Interfaces are used as _gatekeepers_.
+If certain object likes to access some functionality it has to impliment the interface.

+Imagine this real world scenario: Its a cold winter morning and its also raining outside.

+You have two woolen jackets a red one that keeps you warm but is not water proof.
+It easily gets wets in the rain.

+You also have a Blue woolen jacket that gets wet in the rain too, but it came with an additional Yellow rain overcoat.

+So to stay toasty and dry you use the blue woolen jacket with the yellow rain overcoat over it.

+Lets break it down:

+- Both the red and blue woolen jackets are the objects.

+- Yellow rain jacket is like an interface

+- In order to provide you the _funtionality of rain protection_ the blue jacket _implements the yellow rain overcoat_

+- If the red jacket also had to provide you the funtionality of protection from rain. it has to impliment the interface - Yello rain overcoat. i.e You have to wear the yello rain over coat.